Who should audition for Camerata?...

 Fall auditions will be held on:

 Audition slots for new and returning singers are scheduled in advance by e-mailing Camerata conductor, Dr. Stephen Caracciolo.
-Last minute auditions are welcome by placing your name on the audition time sign-up sheet posted outside of Fine Arts 021 during the first week of school.
+Last minute auditions are welcome by placing your name on the audition time sign-up sheet posted outside of PAHB 254 during the first week of school.

 What do you prepare for the audition?